Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 This example is interesting as it shows that for this data type concurrent executions can lead to states unreachable by any sequential execution.
 But this CRDT reuses the sequential data type and preserves its sequential semantics, while converging and leading to reasonable outcomes for concurrent executions: concurrent invocations of advance may lead to ties, unlike sequential executions, which is a reasonable generalization of the sequential behavior.

-In this example, reuse was possible because the update operation, even though not commutative, was an inflation and idempotent.
+In this example reuse was possible because the update operation, even though not commutative, was an inflation and idempotent.
 All updates being inflations is obviously necessary for reuse.
 Having to be idempotent is also easy to show, given the desire for permutation equivalence.
 Given a non-idempotent inflation $o$, the desired outcome for $o(s) \concurrent o(s)$ is $o(o(s))$, but

 So, the reuse of a non-idempotent operation from the sequential data type would violate permutation equivalence.
-The simplest example of impossibility to reuse is the counter data type: while a sequential counter could be trivially reused as an op-based CRDT, given commutativity, it cannot be reused for a state-based CRDT, given that increment is not idempotent.
+The simplest example of the impossibility of reusing non-idempotent operations is the counter data type: while a sequential counter could be trivially reused as an op-based CRDT, given commutativity, it cannot be reused for a state-based CRDT, given that increment is not idempotent.

 \topic{Grow only set}

 The classic example of a trivial state-based CRDT is the grow-only set (GSet), shown in Figure~\ref{fig:state-gset}: a set having only the add update, where all operations, whether mutator (add) or queries (elements and contains) correspond to the original sequential data type operations, and the state is simply a set, as for the sequential data type.
 Merging replica states is simply the set union.
 This is possible because a set is a lattice and the only update operation (add) is an idempotent inflation.
 This is an example of an \emph{anonymous CRDT}, where there is no need for node identifiers in the state.